rulewis/journey-optimizer.en/help/using/configuration/manage-suppression-list.md

     >
     >Do not change the names of the columns in the CSV template.
     >
-    >The file size should not exceed 50KB.
+    >The file size should not exceed 50 MB.

 1. Fill in the CSV template with the email addresses and/or domains you want to add to the suppression list.